 - Do not spend time on the street other than crossing

 What to Do if You Are a Victim

 If you are ever in the unfortunate event of being a victim of a pedestrian accident, immediately call emergency responders.
 Call the police and file a police report – this is critical should you find yourself filing a claim.
-Next, you’ll want to talk to an experienced lawyer that specializes in pedestrian accidents to discuss your case.
+Next, you’ll want to contact an experienced Los Angeles pedestrian accident lawyer to discuss your case.
 Most importantly, see a doctor to treat any external and internal injuries caused by the accident.